jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 It seems to matching for increments to variable names.

-The function then continues on, calling `c`, which we haven't seen yet, with `init` as the parameter.
+The function then continues on, calling `c`, with `init` as the parameter.

 It then performs a regex test against the returned value of `c`, with both the first regex with "chain" appended and the second regex with "input" appended to it.

 Based on that result it either calls `f("0")` or `c` again. `c` and `f` are debug protection, so we can safely discard this information since we are doing static analysis.
+This is just more wrapping against debug functions

+### Debug protection

+The debug protection comes in the form of adding in a `while(true){}` when it notices that it's being inspected.
+There are a few other articles and blog posts around explaining how to detect (and circumvent) debug protections.

+It seems like the vast majority of the code above is for debug protection.
+There is some logic, but we can probably discard most of it.
+The code might be the remnants of another program, part of the obfuscation tool used, or just convoluted to prevent inspection as we're doing now.

 ### Global window code